websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/managing-site-urls/configuring-your-sites-friendly-url.md

 # Configuring Your Site's Friendly URL

 Friendly URLs are used for both Public and Private Pages.
 The public Site base URL is `https://localhost:8080/web`, and the private one is `https://localhost:8080/group`.
 This helps Users quickly access their Site without having to recall an extended URL.
 Each friendly URL must be unique.
 The URL path is appended to the `https://localhost:8080/` URL (i.e. `https://localhost:8080/web/my-site/`).

+## Setting a Site's Friendly URL

-Follow these steps:
+To update your site's friendly URL, follow these steps:

 1. Open the Product Menu and go to *Site* &rarr; *Configuration* &rarr; *Settings*.
 1. Scroll down and expand the *Site URL* panel.